Posted by Julia Daniels | For Families, For Men, For Women, How to

 Whether you’re frustrated by working overtime to pay off student loans or by stepping on a Lego barefoot in the dark, a grateful heart reminds you to be thankful for the job or for your little child who left out the Legos.

-One sweet example of this is the story of the Dad who never failed to compliment his wife’s cooking.
-One busy morning after his mom burnt the toast, the son asked his father why he said thank you for the burnt toast that day.
+After his mom burnt the toast again, the son asked his father why he said thank you for the burnt toast that day.
 “Why, son, even burnt toast tastes good when it’s served with love.
 I’ve never doubted that your mother loves me.”

 4. Gratitude empowers you to accomplish your goals.

 Who has inspired you?
 Who has invested in your life?
 When you stop and gratefully remember those people, quitting becomes less of an option.
-You may need to pivot your goals, but you’ll dust yourself off and keep going!

 One inspiring example of gratitude as a powerful motivator is Helen Keller.
 Born healthy in 1880, a terrible disease made little Helen profoundly deaf and blind at 19 months old.
 Trapped and unable to communicate, Helen’s angry, wild behavior drove her parents to the brink of despair.